FrezzeLog/frezze-gimme-pizza-challenge/README.md

 3. Allow delivery to be customizable
 	* Scheduled Order (Mon~Sat, from 6PM to 12AM)
 	* Delivery address can be different from the registered client address
-4. Import pizza Order from a XML or a JSON file (feel free to define the message format)
+4. Import pizza Order from a XML or a JSON file
-5. Create Order workflow (suggested statuses: OPEN, CONTACT CLIENT, PREPARING, OUT FOR DELIVERY, CANCELED, DONE)
+5. Create Order workflow (Defined statuses: ABERTO, CONTATAR_CLIENTE, PREPARANDO, SAIU_PARA_ENTREGA, CANCELADO, FINALIZADO)
-	* Allow Order configuration by the system owner in OPEN and CONTACT CLIENT statuses
+	* Allow Order configuration by the system owner in ABERTO and CONTATAR_CLIENTE statuses
-6. Provide list and bucket (by status) views of Orders (consider pagination)
+6. Provide list and bucket (by status) views of Orders (should consider pagination)
 7. Provide Order details view (must be separated in client data, pizza data and delivery data sections)
 8. Enable Orders filtering by Order number and by client ID (CPF)
 9. Enable batch changes to Orders status